 The Program Director will work with each fellow to create an Individual Development Plan to guide training activities and allow for continuous development anchored to the program’s mission, goals, objectives, and needs, as well as the fellow’s career goals.

 This program is made possible by a generous grant from the NCMIC Foundation.

-Applicants must hold a Doctor of Chiropractic (DC) degree by start date of the fellowship period.
+Applicants must hold a DC license in good standing from any US state or territory, or be scheduled to hold such a license by no later than April 30, 2021.
 The ideal candidate would be interested in future data-driven positions in healthcare policy and/or administration.
 Each cycle may have a different programmatic focus, but in general applicants should have advanced education and/or experience in one or more of the following: computer programming, data analytics, health policy and/or healthcare administration.